KaKiG/leetcode_go/README.md

 ### For now only written in goalng

 ### Might add python or c++ or java in the future (less likely)

+C++ is updating now!
+Learning the language, a good start!